Nuzyra FDA Approval History

 Nuzyra (omadacycline) is an aminomethylcycline tetracycline antibiotic for the treatment of community-acquired bacterial pneumonia (CABP) and acute bacterial skin and skin structure infections (ABSSSI).

-Development History and FDA Approval Process for Nuzyra
+Development Timeline for Nuzyra

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.